-Poly Scrim Products- Vapor Barriers That Perform!
+Poly Scrim Products- Vapor Barriers for Crawl Space and Under Slab

 Quality under slab vapor barriers/retarders keep water/moisture from seeping into the building under the flooring!
 Moisture is sited as one the single most problematic issue that ruins flooring and coated surfaces.
 The key is to know how and where to install the vapor barrier so it can do its job property.
 Even arid climates need vapor retarders.
 Why?
 Because air conditioning an interior space/ room can create a significant difference in vapor pressure which may cause moisture to be drawn out of the ground through the slab and into the space above- the area of low vapor pressure.
 People also forget that landscape irrigation systems, planters, broken plumbing pipes and other water sources can lead to moisture problems, even in arid regions.

 A vapor retarder is a material that has a flow rating of one perm or less (1 perm = 1 grain/hr•ft2 •in Hg).
 Permeability of one perm is often still too high for a vapor retarder to be effective in most building applications.
 A lower permeability rating is generally required.
 As a general rule, vapor retarders should be installed as close as possible to the side of the assembly through which moisture enters.
 Air barriers are designed to stop the movement of air, which can cause not only convective heat fl ow, but movement of large volumes of moisture along with the air

 Poly Scrim GEO